ItokawaK/MoNaS/README.md

 Basically, MoNaS is designed to utilize NGS data from genomic DNA such as targeted captured library (SureSelect, xGen probes for instance) or RNA/cDNA such as shotgun library of PCR amplified VGSC cDNA.

 You may `git clone` MoNaS and use locally.
-Instead, you would be interested in the MoNaS as a [WEB service](https://gph.niid.go.jp/monas).
+Instead, you can use MoNaS on the [WEB service](https://gph.niid.go.jp/monas).

 How To Use
 -------
-Currently, we have confirmed MoNaS works in Linux OSs of both Ubuntu18 and CentOS6.
+Currently, we have confirmed MoNaS works in Linux OSs of both Ubuntu18 and CentOS6 & 7.
-Although we have not confirmed yet, this program could also be run in Mac OS.
+Although we have not confirmed yet, this program may work in other Linux and Mac OSs.

 ### Installation

 MoNaS consists of several python3 scripts which do not require compilation.
-However, MoNaS depends some third-party softwares described below:
+However, MoNaS depends some third-party softwares below:
 - [bwa](https://github.com/lh3/bwa) v0.7.17\* (For genomic DNA data)
 - [Hisat2](https://ccb.jhu.edu/software/hisat2/index.shtml) v2.1.0\* (For RNA data)
 - [samtools](http://www.htslib.org/) v1.9\*